 In the science community, few things have been debated as much as “carbohydrate vs. fat”.
 You can find dietitians on either end of the spectrum.
 Most functional medicine practitioners promote a more high-fat, lower carbohydrate lifestyle.
-On the other hand, medical organizations such as the American Heart Association and the American Diabetes Association argue the health benefits of a low-fat, moderate-carbohydrate diet.
+On the other hand, medical organizations such as the American Heart Association and the American Diabetes Association argue the health benefits of a lower-fat, moderate-carbohydrate diet.

 There is a great deal of research about low-carbohydrate diets; however, the definition of “low carbohydrate” depends on however the researchers define it.
 So, interpreting the research about ketogenic diets, specifically, is difficult.
-Researchers report varying low-carb definitions from as low as 20 grams per day to up to 175 grams per day (<35% of daily calories for 2000 calorie diet).
+Researchers report varying low-carb definitions from as low as 20 grams per day to up to 175 grams per day (<35% of daily calories for a 2000 calorie diet).

 I always like dividing things into a pros and cons list.
-The ketogenic diet is very scientific, so I’ll do my best to break it down into “normal English”.
+The ketogenic diet is very scientific, so I’ll do my best to break it down into “normal English”!